Tel Aviv - Explore the Nonstop City

 Tel Aviv City Breaks for FoodiesFoodies will be spoilt for choice in Tel Aviv; there are many top chef restaurants serving world-class cuisine.
 Many of the best restaurants have brilliant sea views while others are in the heart of the city.
-Visit the farmers’ market at Tel Aviv’s old port; the fresh produce market and small hole-in-the-wall restaurants at Carmel Market; Levinsky spice market and the gourmet market at the Sirona Center.
-Don’t leave Tel Aviv without sampling the street food and enjoying a good pita stuffed with falafel and hummus.
+Visit the farmers’ market at Tel Aviv’s old port; the fresh produce market and small hole-in-the-wall restaurants at Carmel Market; Levinsky spice market and the gourmet market at the Sarona Center.
+Don’t leave without sampling the Tel Aviv street food and enjoying a good pita stuffed with falafel and hummus.

 Shopping in Tel AvivYour shopping choices in Tel Aviv are numerous and diverse.
 You could stick to the traditional markets like Carmel Market or the flea market in Jaffa.
-Visit Nachalat Binyamin market for hand-made arts and crafts.
-Visit the up-market fashion stores at Kirkar HaMedina or travel to one of the large malls like Azrieli Tower.
-In Tel Aviv you can find everything from traditional items and locally made goods to international name brands.
+Visit Nahalat Binyamin market for hand-made arts and crafts.
+Visit the upmarket fashion stores at Kikar HaMedina or travel to one of the large malls like Azrieli Tower.
+In Tel Aviv, you can find everything from traditional items and locally made goods to international name brands.

 Seeing the Rest of Israel on a Tel Aviv City Break

-There are plenty of tours in Israel that take you to locations across the country including to Jerusalem, the Galilee, Golan Heights, Dead Sea and more.
+There are plenty of tours in Israel from Tel Aviv that take you to locations across the country including Jerusalem, the Galilee, Golan Heights, Dead Sea, and more.
 This way you can see more of the county without having to bother with logistics and transportation issues.
 The day tours include a complimentary pick-up from Tel Aviv and return you at the end of the day.
 All you have to do is choose your destination and book the tour, the rest is taken care of for you.

 An old house in Neve Tzedek, Tel Aviv.
 Photo credit: © Dmitry Mishin